Insects Have STDs

 Humans, however, CAN be educated in the practices of safe sex and preventative STD testing.
 STDAware is committed to providing excellent educational resources and information and believes that with increased awareness, routine STD screening, and safe sex practices, the sexual health and overall well-being of the country can be significantly improved.

 Medical communities will continue to research and test animals in hopes of improving and finding solutions and treatment to help fight life-threatening sexually transmitted diseases in all life forms.
-In the meantime, STDAware will continue to work toward the continual increase of sexual education, provision of resource and services.
+In the meantime, STDAware will continue to work toward the continual increase of sexual education, and the provision of resource and services.
 STDAware prides itself on offering the highest quality STD testing services and solutions that are convenient and accessible.
 To find out more about how simple and easy getting tested at STDAware can be, click here.

 The caring and knowledgeable advice counselors at STDAware are available to speak with you and answer any of your STD questions.
 Contact us toll-free: 1-855-588-6958 or email: email@example.com